Wat Phnom is a temple at the top of a hill in Phnom Penh, Cambodia.

 According to the legend, she found four statues of Buddha hidden Inside the trunk of the tree,

-She built the temple in 1434 in order to house the four sacred statues of Buddha.
+She' along with those who had seen her findings built the temple in 1434 in order to house the four sacred statues of Buddha.

 Today, Wat Phnom remains the highest artificial hill in Phnom Penh and the center of many cultural celebrations.

 Drive around it on your motorbike during the day or night and it is a serene experience in the midst of a chaotic city.
-It has become a gathering spot for the lady-boys of the night in the past few years.